Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 • The most effective methods for reaching out to them.

 This information helps fill your pipeline with relevant, ready-to-buy leads.
-It also improves sales close rates since you’re not wasting time with top-of-funnel, uninterested prospects.
+It also improves sales close rates since you’re focusing time on qualified, engaged prospects.

 So what are the most common buying triggers in B2B?
 How do you identify and track them?
 And most importantly, how can you use them to your advantage?